vvscode/docs/docs/video/video-for-javascript/video-javascript-authentication.md

 This solution requires you to generate an authentication ticket using your application key and application secret on your Application Server.
 See the [Reference Documentation](http://www.sinch.com/docs/javascript/reference/) for more information about generating this ticket.

 The authentication ticket is then sent to Sinch, using the `.start()` method in the `SinchClient` instance.
 The ticket is exchanged into a Sinch session, and the rest of the process is identical to when Sinch manages your users.

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "Included with the Sinch JS SDK are samples for getting you started with the integration of your authentication scheme with Sinch.", "title": "Note"
+> Included with the Sinch JS SDK are samples for getting you started with the integration of your authentication scheme with Sinch.
-}
-[/block]

 [block:image]
 {